TZA Dividend: Yield, Schedule, and What to Expect

 +

 Approximately varies (paid from collateral interest, not a meaningful income source) as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on Direxion's fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on Direxion's fund page.

 How often does TZA pay a dividend?